datacentricdesign/dcd-ui-angular/projects/ui-angular/README.md

 ### Add style and script

+1. `ng add @angular/material``

-In your angular.json file add the following code in project
+2. In your angular.json file add the following code in project

 ```json
 "styles": [